Skip to content

 Works with senior management within the organisation, directing the creation or review of knowledge management systems strategy to support the strategic requirements and change agenda of the organisation.
 Defines strategies, specifies requirements, commissions or conducts feasibility studies and produces strategic views of the organisation’s information and knowledge needs.

-Performance management (Level 7)
+Performance management (KNOW) (Level 7)

 Maintains awareness of technology, industry and regulatory directions.
 Produces business cases for recommended new applications of information and insight, identifying the business impact of alternative strategies, the probability of satisfying organisation needs, the anticipated business benefits and the risks and consequences of failure.